Would you like to take a little ride downhome with me?

 The sun has almost completely disappeared over the horizon, and you stand to leave.
 You thank her for her hospitality and she says "Come back any time, and bring the family!
 We'll pick some apples and make a pie."
 You promise to do just that.
 She holds your hand as she walks you to the car, and you find yourself wishing you didn't have to leave.

 Fannie jane pauses to light the old black oil lamp on the side of the driveway.
 "You just wouldn't believe how happy I am to see this old light when I'm finding my way home at night." she says.
 "Like they say, there's no place like home."
 She points to the sign hanging under the light.
 "This sign reminds me every day what is important to me".
-On the sign are these words:

 She gives you a warm hug, turns, and walks back to the farmhouse.
 You stand there for a moment , looking at the sign . . and now you understand.

 You need to not simply live, but live simply.
+Always go in the right direction.